Get Directions to Miller Woods in Indiana Dunes National Park

 Mike’s Thoughts: Beavers live and work in the ponds, moving from one to another.
 You can easily see their muddy paths that cross the white gravel trail.
 It’s not uncommon to be startled by a beaver as it loudly slaps its flat tail against the still water whenever they see a suspicious human lurking about.

-Learn more about Miller Woods from the these websites:
+Learn more about the Miller Woods and the Paul H. Douglas Trail and visitor center from the this website: